-The Boston Graduate School of Psychoanalysis, including its additional campuses in New York and New Jersey, is accredited by the New England Association of Schools and Colleges, Inc. through its Commission on Institutions of Higher Education.
+The Boston Graduate School of Psychoanalysis, including its additional campuses in New York and New Jersey, is accredited by the New England Commission of Higher Education (NECHE).

-Accreditation of an institution of higher education by the New England Association indicates that it meets or exceeds criteria for the assessment of institutional quality periodically applied through a peer review process.
+Accreditation of an institution of higher education by NECHE indicates that it meets or exceeds criteria for the assessment of institutional quality periodically applied through a peer review process.
 An accredited institution is one which has available the necessary resources to achieve its stated purposes through appropriate educational programs, is substantially doing so, and gives reasonable evidence that it will continue to do so in the foreseeable future.
 Institutional integrity is also addressed through accreditation.

-Accreditation by the New England Association is not partial but applies to the institution as a whole.
+Accreditation by NECHE is not partial but applies to the institution as a whole.
 As such, it is not a guarantee of every course or program offered, or the competence of individual graduates.
 Rather, it provides reasonable assurance about the quality of opportunities available to students who attend the institution.

-Inquiries regarding the accreditation status by the New England Association should be directed to Carol Panetta, Psy.D., Vice President of Finance and Institutional Relations at BGSP.
+Inquiries regarding the accreditation status by NECHE should be directed to Carol Panetta, Psy.D., Vice President.
 Individuals may also contact: